oguzkarademir/Module-Project-Acme-Web-Design/development-strategy.md

 ### Repo

-- Generate from Template
+- Create a new repository [generated](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/) from [this starter template](https://github.com/HackYourFutureBelgium/w3-validation-template).
+- Change the name of the repository as a 'acme-web-design'
+- Clone the repository
+- Develop cleanly and push with one branch per step
-- Write initial, basic README
+- Write a detailed and understandable README.md
 - Turn on GitHub Pages

 ## 1. __